riokatipunan/rio_katipunan_portfolio/README.md

 This repository also explored univariate and multivariate time-series forecasting.

-## Application of Machine Learning in Stock Trading
+## Application of Fuzzy Logic in Stock Trading
 This repository stores the notebooks that I have used in studying machine learning and applying these as a decision support system in stock trading.
 Currently, I have implemented it using fuzzy logic.

-I intend to explore other machine learning models such as neural networks, genetic algorithms, and reinforcement learning.
+## Application of Fuzzy Logic and Genetic Algorithm in Stock Trading
+This repository explores the application of fuzzy logic and genetic algorithm.
+This is a continuation of my exploration on the application of fuzzy logic in stock trading as provided in this link